v-rusu/popshot-legal/privacy-policy.md

 | **Crash Data** | Firebase Crashlytics error logs | To identify and fix app crashes or bugs | Anonymized logs retained for diagnostic purposes |
 | **Purchase Identifiers** | RevenueCat-generated user ID | To manage in-app purchases and restore subscriptions | Retained for as long as necessary to manage billing and purchase history |

+### Face Data (Landmarks & Masks)

+**Face Data (Landmarks & Masks)**: During editing, Popshot may compute non-identifying facial landmarks and segmentation masks from user-provided photos to locate the face region (e.g., boundaries, keypoints) and apply edits precisely.
+Popshot does not collect or store biometric identifiers or "faceprints," and does not perform facial recognition or identity verification.
+These derived data are ephemeral and are not retained after processing is complete.

 ---

 ## 3. How We Use Your Data